1. Your college background can help.

-While the LSAT is not a test of academic knowledge, such as legal history, taking the right classes can help polish the mental skills that the LSAT tries to measure.
-For example, courses in philosophy, ethics, history, literature, and political science will improve your reading comprehension and reasoning skills (for the Logical Reasoning and Reading Comprehension sections).
-Taking classes in formal logic may offer some help in the Logic Games section, but intensive LSAT preparation is still the most effective way to improve your performance on this section.
+While the LSAT is not a test of academic knowledge, such as legal history, taking the right classes can help polish the mental skills the LSAT tries to measure.
+For example, courses in philosophy, law, ethics, history, literature, and political science will improve your reading comprehension and reasoning skills for the Logical Reasoning and Reading Comprehension sections.

-On a typical college test, you are barely passing if you get 65% of the questions correct.
-On the LSAT, however, that score would put you in the 75th percentile – to put things in perspective for you:
+On a typical academic tests, you would be barely passing if you got 65% of the questions correct.
+On the LSAT, however, that score would put you in the 75th percentile!
+To put things in perspective:

 - You don’t need to respond correctly to every question to attain a “perfect” score of 180.
 In fact, you can get 2 or 3 questions wrong.